langered/bosh-director-logs-parser/README.md

 ## Executing

 To analyze a debug log file run the ruby script as follows:
-`./log_parser.rb [options] <abs. path to debug log file>`
+`./log_parser.rb [options] <absolute path to debug log file>`

 Available options are:
 `--filter FILTER    Provide a regex to filter out NATS methods, e.g. 'ping|get_state'`

 It generates a self-contained `html` file which can be shared.